Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 Lack of current students or other faculty to answer questions.

-Many applicants wished they had known about the specific details of the interview process, such as the format, the number of interviewers, and whether it would be recorded.
-Clear communication and transparency about these aspects would have helped them better prepare for the experience.
+Applicants commonly wish they had known about the specific details of the interview process, such as the format, number of interviewers, and whether it would be recorded.
+Having more information about these aspects in advance would have helped them better prepare for the experience.

 200 Question personality assessment.